-World and Continental championships may not be run as separate events at the same venue and date.
+World and Continental championships in classes 1-5 including UIM Dolphins Cup may be run as separate events at the same venue and date.
 If there is only one championship per year, it is to be held as World Championship even if there are participating Nations from only one Continent.
+Continental championships are in parallel slalom only, no manoeuvring.